linda2912/looklive-server/README.md

 ### Optimize CSS animation with the will-change property

-I added some animations to the CSS
+I added some animations to the CSS like this:

 ```
 .shows{